jbcodeforce/ML-studies/docs/coding/langchain.md

 ???- info "LLM and FeatureForm"
     See [FeatureForm](https://docs.featureform.com/) as another open-source feature store solution and the LangChain sample with [Claude LLM](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/featureform/ff-langchain-prompt.py)

-### Tool Calling

-With Tool Calling we can define function or tool to be referenced as part of the LLM response, and LLM will prepare the arguments for the function.
-It is used to generate tool invocations, not to execute it.
-LangChain has a lot of [predefined tool definitions already](https://python.langchain.com/docs/integrations/tools/).

-We can use tool calling in chain (to use tools in sequence) or [agent](https://python.langchain.com/docs/modules/agents/agent_types/tool_calling/) (to use tools in loop).

-LangChain offers an API to the LLM called `bind_tools` to pass the definition of the tool in as part of each call to the model, so that the model can invoke the tool when appropriate.

-The following [prompt](https://smith.langchain.com/hub/hwchase17/openai-tools-agent) is the simplest prompt for OpenAI.
-It uses `agent_scratchpad` variable, which is a `MessagesPlaceholder`.
-Intermediate agent actions and tool output messages will be passed in here.

 ### Evaluating results